Sleeping Quilts (Sewn vs Zippered Footbox for Comfort)

 When you make a sewn foot box the baffles help to ensure there is no loss of heat through the zipper or through any gap from the drawstring located at the end to pull the end together.

-If you experience cold feet or sleep colder then this can be a key to your comfort on the trail.
+If you experience cold feet or sleep colder, then this can be a key to your comfort on the trail.

 Additional Fill Available

-A sewn closed foot box allows a manufacturer to provide the option to add more down into the sewn closed baffled area which can provide you additional heat retention and overall warmth.
+A sewn closed foot box allows a manufacturer to provide the option to add more down into the sewn closed baffled area, which can provide you additional heat retention and overall warmth.

-Sewn Footbox Drawbacks
+Limitations of a Sewn Footbox

 There are some irritations and penalties to having a sewn foot box on your backpacking quilt that should be understood before purchase.